madetech/blog/building_better_software_teams/communications/04_pair_programming.md

 With this article/chapter, we're sharing our experiences when introducing pair programming to software teams, and we'll take you through the techniques you'll need to apply what we've learnt to your organisation.

 ### Background
-Pair programming was first introduced by the Extreme Programming (XP) software development methodology as an 'Extreme' way to practice regular code reviews.
+Pair programming was first introduced as part of the Extreme Programming (XP) software development methodology, as an 'extreme' way to practice regular code reviews.
+Conceived of by [Kent Beck in 1999](https://www.amazon.co.uk/Extreme-Programming-Explained-Embrace-Change/dp/0201616416), XP is a collection of software principles which help teams to deliver higher quality software.
+It places value on communication, simplicity, feedback, courage and respect, all of which, as you'll discover, lead to a positive pair programming experience.

 ### How It Works
 -- Driving